 - an image made with colored light, like on stage or a sunset.

-I corrected the sunset image in this blog with four different of Curve adjustments, for the Luma channel and the three color channels respectively.
+I corrected the sunset image in this blog with four different Curve adjustments, for the Luma channel and the three color channels respectively.

 For all the adjustments I used the presets that I discuss below.
 Please note that only with these presets you can individually adjust the curve channels.
 Regular presets save the curve positions of all channels which prevents you from controlling them individually.